PHP Xdebug

 On the client, the PC workstation where the developers want to carry out the debugging session, some files need to be set up as well.

 First, a copy of the codebase of mDIS that runs on the server must be present on the client.
 Both client and server should use the same codebase.
-To do so, simply clone the same git repository, or mount the remote directory with SSHFS (or some other mechanism that is available to you).
+To do so, simply clone the same git repository or mount the remote directory with SSHFS (or some other mechanism that is available to you).

 In VS Code, there should be a workspace created.
 Add the local folder with the mDIS codebase to the workspace.

-In the client directory, where that root folder of the mDIS codebase resides, there must be a subdirectory .vscode.
-If it is not there, create it.
+In the client directory, where the root folder of the mDIS codebase resides, there must be a subdirectory .vscode

-Inside directory .vscode,create a file launch.json with this content (which you need to edit in places):
+with this content (which you need to edit in places):

 {